40-Point Technical Writer Evaluation Checklist

 - Do they show examples of single-step screens optimized for phone navigation with work gloves?

-- Can they demonstrate procedures that work offline when WiFi is unavailable in basements or remote locations?
+- Can they demonstrate procedures that work offline when connectivity is unavailable in basements or remote locations?

 - Do they understand touch target sizing and gesture navigation for technicians with limited hand mobility?